Temporally Identity-Aware SSD with Attentional LSTM: Experiments and Discussion

 \subsubsection{AC-LSTM}

-At first, we qualitatively analyze the interaction of attention module and ConvLSTM.
-As shown in Fig.~\ref{fig:att}, the comparison of temporal and traditional attention modules are presented.
-Note that the traditional attention module only uses current feature map as the input.
-As for presented heat maps in Fig.~\ref{fig:att}, crimson means a higher probability of being a target, whereas the mazarine indicates ignorable pixel position in feature maps.
-Moreover, multi-scale attention maps are generated in the TSSD, and the righter maps response higher-level features.
-For the ease of observation, the multi-scale attention maps have been unified to the same spatial resolution as the input image through a bilinear upsampling operation.
+At first, we qualitatively analyze the interaction of the attention mechanism and ConvLSTM.
+As shown in Fig.~\ref{fig:att}, the comparison of temporal and traditional attention mechanism are presented.
+Note that the traditional attention only uses current feature map as the input.
+As for presented heat maps in Fig.~\ref{fig:att}, crimson means a higher probability of being a target, whereas the mazarine indicates background features.
+Moreover, multi-scale attention maps are generated in the TSSD, and the righter maps are generated with higher-level features.
+For the ease of observation, all maps in Figs.~\ref{fig:att} and \ref{fig:cell} have been unified to the same spatial resolution as the input image through a bilinear upsampling operation.